 Give access to data only to those who really need it.
 Sometimes employees themselves can be a threat, and even if they are not, they offer just one more point where a hacker can penetrate.

 Proper file handling should be part of your training.
 For example, you do not want people to download them onto a flash drive and walk out the door with them.
 If they must be transferred, they should be encrypted and password-protected.
 You may also want to use a Virtual Desktop Infrastructure (VDI) so files are not stored on laptops but only on a VDI server.

 Secure Your Email: Really Secure Your Email

 Insist that all email is only sent from firm accounts which can be encrypted.
-You will need to enforce this policy, because it is easy for attorneys to fall into just sending important information from their personal accounts when they are home on the weekend.
-Also institute an email retention policy, so only email that is really necessary is still available.
+You will need to enforce this policy because it is easy for attorneys to fall into just sending important information from their personal accounts when they are home on the weekend.
+Also, institute an email retention policy, so the only email that is really necessary is still available.